Nabin-09/Python-Boring-Showdown/Notes.md

 - Read about random.choice() , random.random() , len()
 - negative indexing in strings (reference to Data_types/handson.py) for examples
 - Also look for slicing and splicing
+- also look for dir()

+- *Learn about Errors*